ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/mbed_tls.md

 ## Differences between the standalone and mbed OS editions

-mbed TLS has a standalone version for devices that are not running mbed OS.
+mbed TLS has a standalone edition for devices that are not running mbed OS.
 However, this guide focuses on the mbed OS integration.
 While the two editions share a code base, there are a number of differences, mainly in configuration and integration.
 You should keep those differences in mind when reading some articles in our [knowledge base](https://tls.mbed.org/kb), as currently all the articles are about the standalone edition.

 The key differences are: